tigboatnc/Covid-Policy-Effectiveness/README.md

 ## Highlights
-- Our project displayed creative ways of data acquisition as shown by chao
+- Our project displayed creative ways of data acquisition as shown by Chao here [Automated Data Scraping from census site](./notebooks/census_scraping.ipynb).
-- Exploring datasets like continuity of time series as shown by G helps later as it avoids unexpected outcomes
+- Exploring datasets like continuity of time series as shown by Jinhua helps later as it avoids unexpected outcomes
-- We geature engineered time series data into segments to get better data types
+- We feature engineered time series data into segments to get better data types
-- We used lots of default pandas functions as we found them better than writing code ourself (zscore apply or rolling)
+- We used lots of default pandas functions as we found them better than writing code ourself (zscore apply or rolling).
+The standard pandas functions of data modification were extremely well thought out with parameters which felt very natural and even gave us ideas.
+- Pandas, Scikit-Learn, Selenium are very powerful libraries for data science and we made extensive use of those.
+- Over-Engineering is a real issue and we struggled with keeping the main goal in mind and were often derailed by the beauty of feature engineering.

 ## Whats Next